B0ney/ordinary-file-sorter/docs/making custom configs.md

 **The Solution**

 The last rule is the cause of this cycle.
-Create a new seperate operation:
+Create a new separate operation:
 ```json
 ...
 {